 Seasonal cycles in real estate

-Seasonal variations in the real estate market demonstrate why it is relevant to think about timing when you’re selling a home.
-In fact, the National Association of Realtors (NAR) has been following and documenting seasonal fluctuations in home sales for years.
+seasonal fluctuations in home sales for years.
 As you might expect, sales go up in Spring and Summer, and then they dip in the Fall and Winter.
 This well-known trend is one of the simplest — but most helpful — things you can know about timing your sale.

 The best day of the week

-For those still wondering what is the specific best day to list a home, the NAR has research on that too.
+NAR has research on that too.
 Real estate professionals have analyzed data on home sales, comparing the day of the week on which a home was listed to its final sale price.
 Since homeowners want to get as much money as possible for their homes, getting a higher percentage of the home’s original list price indicates better results.
 According to the results of the study, homes listed on Friday sold for a higher percentage of their list price than those listed on any other day.
 The average sale price for home listings published on a Friday — any Friday — amounted to 99.1% of the listing price.
 Since home sellers often list a little higher than what they’re actually willing to take, this is a pretty impressive figure.

 The worst day to list a home